NOTACAL logo

 What compounding frequencies does this calculator support?

 You can select from annual, semi-annual, quarterly, monthly, weekly, daily, or continuous compounding.
 For continuous compounding, the formula FV = PV x e^(rt) is used.
+The more frequently interest compounds, the higher the effective annual rate for any given nominal APR.

 Can I solve for the number of periods needed to reach a savings goal?